 Motivated Forgetting

 Sigmund Freud proposed repression: motivated forgetting of emotionally threatening material.
-The empirical status of repression is contested, but there is evidence for directed forgetting (instructing people to forget material reduces their memory for it), and for the role of prefrontal inhibition in suppressing unwanted memories.
+The empirical status of repression is contested, but there is evidence for directed forgetting (Anderson & Green, 2001): instructing people to forget material reduces their memory for it.
+Using fMRI, Anderson and colleagues showed that actively suppressing a memory engages the lateral prefrontal cortex and inhibits hippocampal activity — suggesting a genuine neural mechanism for motivated forgetting.
 The clinical reality of traumatic memory — memories that intrude involuntarily in PTSD, or conversely, memories that are difficult to access — suggests complex interactions between emotional systems and memory.

 Memory Is Reconstructive: The Problem of False Memories